 Not that I would or anything but what happens if I break the rules?

 Most likely you will find yourself on campus accountability and support (during which another rule violation can mean suspension or dismissal).
 Some violations carry immediate suspension or dismissal.
-The Resident Director Council or the Student Development Committee will hear the complaint and your response and decide consequences.
-The vice president of Student Development or the director of Campus Life may choose to offer an option to address violations directly with you.
+The Resident Director Council or the Student Development Council will hear the complaint and your response and decide consequences.
+The vice president of Student Development or the dean of students may choose to offer an option to address violations directly with you.

 What do students do for fun?